hichana/fdna/RFP.md

-# MAKE TX STATUS ELEMENT
--x first, for fun play w/ some colors
-- how might this happen?
-    -x have the buy tx use fcl.subscribe to update a writable -x in the frontend, have a reactive state member (null) watch the writable and set transaction text
-        - own component is better actually
-    -x display the text in frontend

 # BUILD OUT LAYOUT, DESIGN, ARTWORK 2
 - probably better to not have a big intro but just start with a title, subtitble, then "Select NFTs from your wallet"?
     - maybe just start off with steps, like 1.
 If you don't have two or more Flow NFTs, go buy them from one of these awesome marketplaces...